 - Transformer Networks: Offer an alternative to RNNs for sequence modeling, utilizing self-attention for parallel processing.
 For insights on transformers, see Transformers vs RNNs: A Comprehensive Guide.

-Challenges and Considerations
+Challenges and Concerns

 - Vanishing and Exploding Gradient Problem: Gradient updates in RNNs can diminish or explode over long sequences, impacting training stability.